phthom/ll/7-OpenShift.md

 <https://cloud.ibm.com/docs/openshift?topic=openshift-openshift-cli>

-This link is very practical to download both the **oc** and the associated **kubectl**.

 > During the labs, you will notice that the oc command is a superset of the kubectl command.
 >
 > To view a local version of the OpenShift dashboard and to deploy apps into your Red Hat OpenShift on IBM Cloud clusters, install the OpenShift Origin CLI (`oc`).
 The `oc` CLI includes a matching version of the Kubernetes CLI (`kubectl`).
 For more information, see the [OpenShift docs ![External link icon](https://cloud.ibm.com/docs-content/v1/content/9f1f0e8497919a12c28ba837f4a351d74747fe0b/icons/launch-glyph.svg)](https://docs.openshift.com/container-platform/3.11/cli_reference/get_started_cli.html).

-From the top of the page, locate and click the interrogation mark and the Command line tools:
+From the top of the page, locate and click the interrogation mark and the **Command line tools**:

 ![image-20200405145753064](images/image-20200405145753064-6091473.png)